wazuh/wazuh-documentation/source/pci-dss/dashboard.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Wazuh provides a web dashboard for data visualization and analysis.
+  :description: Wazuh dashboard provides a web dashboard for data visualization and analysis.
 Learn more about it in this section of our documentation.

 .. _pci_dss_elastic: